paper-leaf/alton/README.md

 # README #

 ## What is scrollJacking? ##
-Scroll Jacking is meant to provide options for those times when full page scroll doesn't make sense.
+scrollJacking is meant to provide options for those times when full page scroll doesn't make sense.
 We've added the option for having a header and footer area that you can scroll to, and also a featured-header single scroll.

 ## Quick start ##
-### Featured Scroll. ###
+### Featured Scroll ###
 The Idea behind featured scroll is that you have a header and footer section with a featured area of projects or something in the middle.

 Here is an example for all the options available for featuredScroll: